Bolivia's first conservative president in 20 years promises warmer US ties

 Warming long-frosty ties to the US

-Paz defeated right-wing former President Jorge “Tuto” Quiroga in Sunday's presidential election runoff after a campaign in which both candidates reached out to Washington, though Quiroga was seen as having warmer ties with the Trump administration.
+Paz defeated right-wing former President Jorge “Tuto” Quiroga after a campaign in which both candidates reached out to Washington, though Quiroga was seen as having warmer ties with the Trump administration.

 Quiroga pitched having the International Monetary Fund impose a fiscal shock package to right the economy, an unpopular move with many voters.
 Sensitive to the country's deep-seated resentment of such international organizations under leftist rule, Paz rejected an IMF bailout.

-He did reveal on Monday that he was talking to the Trump administration — among “other friendly countries” — to ensure Bolivia would have fuel imports after he takes office on Nov.
-8.
+He did reveal Monday that he was talking to the Trump administration — among “other friendly countries” — to ensure Bolivia would have fuel imports after he takes office.

 “The process is underway.
 We are coordinating in the best way possible so that the much-needed fuel — gasoline and diesel — can arrive, and from that, we can bring calm to the population,” Paz said, without elaborating.